sidiousvic/sidious.pizza/about.md

 My saying is _Just Do Sh\*t_, which means don't stay there waiting for something to happen, you go and seek it, push it, smoke it.
 I may not be the smartest cat, but I'm easily bored and boredom breeds adventure.

 I have had many jobs, I've been a sweeper, video store clerk, gardener, dishwasher, graphic designer, videographer, teacher, and an engineer.
-I've lived in the desert and near the hutongs and between the green mountains, near industrial wastelands and in the big urban Hades...
+I've lived in the desert and near the hutongs and between the green mountains, near industrial wastelands and in the dystopic urban jungle.

 ![A japanese classroom with an alien drawn on the blackboard](/assets/images/aliens-on-board.webp){ optimize priority="high" width=800 caption="" }